mondeja/svg-path-bbox/README.md

 <a name="quadraticBezierCurveBbox" href="#quadraticBezierCurveBbox">#</a> <b>quadraticBezierCurveBbox</b>(<i>p0</i>, <i>p1</i>, <i>p2</i>, <i>accuracy</i>)

-Approximates the bounding box of a quadratic Bezier curve defined as in the [SVG 2 specification](https://www.w3.org/TR/SVG2/paths.html#PathDataQuadraticBezierCommands).
+Approximates the bounding box of a quadratic Bézier curve defined as in the [SVG 2 specification](https://www.w3.org/TR/SVG2/paths.html#PathDataQuadraticBezierCommands).

 - **p0** (array) Coordinate of the start point.
 - **p1** (array) Coordinate of the control point.